hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

     2. If the candidate roster is set and the candidate roster is the active roster, then clear the candidate roster, clear the TTS Message List, and stop the TSS Message Manager

-On Candidate Roster:
+`On Candidate Roster`:

 1. If the internal candidate roster is set and equal to the input candidate roster, do nothing.
 2. else, set the internal candidate roster.
 3. if the active roster is set, (re)start the TSS Message Manager with the active roster and candidate roster.

-On Self TSS Message:
+`On Self TSS Message`:

 1. If the TSS Message Manager is active, forward the message to the TSS Message Manager.
 2. else log an error indicating that the TSS Message was received before the candidate roster was set.

-On Voting Closed Notification:
+`On Voting Closed Notification`:

 1. Stop the TSS Message Manager.

-TSS Message Manager:
+###### TSS Message Manager

 1. Keep a list of Self TSS Messages that have been received.
-2. On Start:
+2. `On Start`:
     1. Wait the configured time period to receive any previously sent Self TSS Messages (relevant for restarts)
-    2. For each share assigned to this node in the active roster that we do not have a Self TSS message for, generate a TSS Message from the share for the candidate roster and submit a system transaction with the TSS Message.
+    2. For each share assigned to this node in the active roster that we do not have a Self TSS message for, generate a TSS Message from the share for the candidate roster and submit a signed system transaction with the TSS Message.
     3. If a TSS Message does not come back through consensus within a configured time period, resubmit the TSS Message.

-        * There is a restart problem here with forgetting about the previously received TSS messages
-            * Bad solution 1: Wait for a replay of TSS Messages stored in the state.
-            * Bad solution 2: Resend TSS Messages anyway until the new messages are received.
-            * Bad Solution 3: Require initialization phase where the TSS Message Creator is initialized with self-TSS Messages in state.
-3. On TSS Message:
+3. `On TSS Message`:
+   1. verify the signature on the self TSS Message, log an error if the signature is invalid.
-    1. stop resending the TSS Message that matches the one we received and added to the internal list.
+   2. stop resending the TSS Message that matches the one we received and added to the internal list.

 ##### TSS Message Validator